Why we need you!

 What is 15th Night?

 One night on the street is too many.
-The 15th Night is a community-wide partnership that helps more than 480 of our Eugene-Springfield students who are navigating school and life alone, without a permanent place to spend the night.
+The 15th Night is a community-wide partnership that helps the current 791 Eugene-Springfield students that are navigating homelessness and of those 791 students, over 460 are unaccompanied.
 Bringing together existing community resources, the 15th Night focuses on the safety and well-being of our vulnerable Eugene-Springfield youth who do not have a parent or guardian to support them.
 These resource teams include at least one representative from the University of Oregon, Bethel School District, Lane County Health and Human Services, the Eugene Police Department, City Councilor Ward 8, Eugene City Manager, Lane ESD, Eugene 4J School District, as well as over 30 area nonprofits.

 Our latest effort is to work with individual high schools and their feeder middle schools on creating their own internal response team for homeless youth within their school.
 This is known as the School Mobilization Model.
 Our Host Home program is, at its core, working to engage the school’s parent and teacher community, as well as local neighborhood groups and business, to wrap services and support all around these youth.
 We believe this is a program/effort that is effective, innovative, and could be reproduced in any community.